openstack/blazar/doc/source/restapi/rest_api_v1.0.rst

 **Description**

 Host is the main abstraction for a Nova Compute host.
-It is necessary to enroll compute hosts in Climate so that the host becomes dedicated to Climate, and won't accept other VM creation requests but the ones asked subsequently by leases requests for dedicated hosts within Climate.
-If no extra arguments but the name are passed when creating a host, Climate will take Nova specifications, like VCPUs, RAM or cpu_info.
+It is necessary to enroll compute hosts in Blazar so that the host becomes dedicated to Blazar, and won't accept other VM creation requests but the ones asked subsequently by leases requests for dedicated hosts within Blazar.
+If no extra arguments but the name are passed when creating a host, Blazar will take Nova specifications, like VCPUs, RAM or cpu_info.
 There is a possibility to add what we call arbitrary extra parameters (not provided within the Nova model) like number of GPUs, color of the server or anything that needs to be filtered for a